dmanaglia/Social-Movie-Media/README.md

 ### User Story
 - AS A person who likes to watch movies
-- I WANT have a social media website for movies where I can search movies and write reviews on them
+- I WANT to have a social media website for movies where I can search movies and write reviews on them
 - SO THAT I can have a place for the movies I have seen and my reviews on these movies.

 ## Table of Contents